josherrickson/stata-regression/stata_markdown/01-regression.md

 The model we're going to start discussing is called "linear regression".
 You may also have this called "least squares regression" or "ordinary least squares (OLS)".
 A lot of the time, if you see a reference to "regression" without specifying the type, they are referring to linear regression.

-^#^^#^ Linear Regression
+^#^^#^ Theory

-Linear regression is the most basic form of regression.
+Ordinay Least Squares regression is the most basic form of regression.
 This is suitable for situations where you have some number of predictor variables and the goal is to establish a linear equation which predicts a continuous outcome.
 Technically the outcome need not be continuous, but there are often better forms of regression to use for non-continuous outcomes.
 The term "linear equation" refers back to high school geometry and the equation for a line,

 ^$$^
     y = mx + b